Ethiopian troops push for regional capital, rebels promise 'hell'

 Abiy’s government has put former officials - many Tigrayan - on trial for crimes like torture, murder and corruption, but denies any attempt at ethnic domination.

-“The federal government... denounces, in the strongest of terms, mischaracterization that this operation has an ethnic or other bias,” the government’s task force on the crisis said.
+“The federal government... denounces, in the strongest of terms, mischaracterization that this operation has an ethnic or other bias,” the government said.

 Debretsion Gebremichael, elected Tigrayan president in polls that Ethiopia does not recognise, told Reuters by text that his forces had fallen back but denied government allegations they destroyed bridges and a road leading to the capital.